-Action 3.4 Focuses on creating set procedures to revamp our Individualized Graduation Plan to raise awareness amongst our teachers so they can support our students to choose a path which will make them college and career ready.
-For example, provide free advisory classes, and assist our families/students in making choices which will benefit them and improve our California Dashboard results.
+Action 3.4 Focuses on creating set procedures to revamp our Individualized Graduation Plan to raise awareness amongst our teachers so they can support our students in choosing a path that will make them college and career ready.
+For example, provide free advisory classes, and assist our families/students in making choices that will benefit them and improve our California Dashboard results.